nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * For find by name (`n/`),
   * search is case-insensitive. e.g `hans` will match `Hans`
   * full words will be matched e.g. Han will not match Hans
+  * individual words will be matched e.g. Alex Hans will match Alex Yeo and Hans Yeo
   * the order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * For find by phone number (`p/`), phone numbers that start with the specified number will be matched e.g. `123` and `1234` will match `12345678`
 * For find by case number (`cn/`),